foundry-rs/starknet-foundry/design_documents/cairo_deployment_scripts.md

 The proposed solution would be to use an external json file, that holds hashes of transactions that were already performed.
 While executing a command we could first check this file to see if given transaction exists/succeeded, and based on this either perform and an action (make a transaction) or skip it and proceed to the next thing in script.

+Each transaction request would have its id in the state file, in a form of `Hash(function_name, arguments, address)`.
+If the id changes the transaction from state file should be re-executed.

+At each invocation the script generates the list of transactions to make, and compares it with state file - if any transaction id has changed or is missing, this transaction (and each next one from the list) should be (re)executed.

 To achieve this there are a few possible solutions:
 - adjust our existing cast subcommand functions to handle checking the file